 Manis Dilus founded Lemuel in Haiti’s capital city, Port-au-Prince, in 1996.
 Three years later, the ministry expanded to Manis’ hometown of the Plateau, a very rural community in Haiti’s northwestern peninsula.
 In 2005, Manis moved back to the Plateau to head up the work there.
 Populated almost entirely by one family, controlled by voodooism, and essentially cut off from most outside influence, the Plateau community was almost impenetrable to any staff Lemuel had previously sent.
 Manis, however, was family, and therefore was deemed by the rest of the Lemuel staff as the only one who could make an impact on the Plateau.

-Through education, community development and job creation Lemuel seeks to provide those we serve with a means of escaping the harsh cycle of poverty in order to care for their families without dependency on continued outside sourcing.
+Through education, community development and job creation, Lemuel seeks to provide those they serve with a means of escaping the harsh cycle of poverty in order to care for their families without dependency on continued outside sourcing.

 Rather than hand-outs, Lemuel provides “hand-ups” – requiring involvement on the part of individuals and the community for anything that is done.

 The organization also sponsors development projects such as food/cash-for-work programs, community-dug rain water catchment holes, preparing unused land for gardening, and assisting families in the construction of cisterns, latrines and cement block homes.